Skip to main content

 • New customer second-purchase copy: The second purchase is the highest-leverage moment for lifetime value.
 The skill generates copy that moves new customers from one purchase to two using the product they just bought as the entry point for the next recommendation.

 • Behavioral trigger library: Pricing page visit (intent signal, nurture angle), feature use milestone (activation celebration, upsell angle), 14-day lapse (re-engagement, friction-removal angle), post-trial-without-buy (objection-handling angle).
-The skill applies the right copy pattern to each trigger.

 Skill file: skills/landing-page/SKILL.md